Harris Dickinson: 2020s

 In 2021, Dickinson starred in the third installment of the Kingsman film series, The King's Man, as Conrad Oxford.
 The role gained him his first BAFTA Film Award nomination for the EE Rising Star Award.

 In 2022, he starred in Triangle of Sadness as a model on a cruise.
 The film premiered at the 2022 Cannes Film Festival and won the Palme d'Or.
 Reviewing the film, Variety's Peter Debruge wrote Dickinson "brings a kind of fragile vulnerability to the Abercrombie frat-boy type".
-The film achieved widespread acclaim and a nomination for Best Picture at the 95th Oscars.

 Dickinson co-starred in Where the Crawdads Sing, a film adaptation of Delia Owens' novel of the same name, which was released in July 2022.
-Also in 2022, he was cast in the FX limited series Retreat.